VoidEngineers/Academic_Scheduler/README.md

-Academic Scheduler
+🎓 Academic Scheduler
-A comprehensive scheduling platform tailored for academic institutions.
+Academic Scheduler is a comprehensive scheduling platform tailored for academic institutions.
 It streamlines course management, timetable generation, and resource allocation to optimize administrative workflows and enhance user experience.

-Project Structure
+📁 Project Structure
-This project follows a modular monorepo architecture, consisting of:
+This monorepo follows a modular architecture and consists of:

+Module	Description
-frontend – React 19 application built with TypeScript and Vite

-backend – Spring Boot application in Java with MongoDB integration

-infrastructure – Terraform configurations for AWS deployment and NGINX setup
+frontend	React 19 application using TypeScript and Vite backend	Spring Boot application with MongoDB integration infrastructure	Terraform configurations for AWS deployment and NGINX setup

-Tech Stack
+🛠️ Tech Stack
 Frontend
 Framework: React 19